null

 How to Play Bunco: Additional Rounds

 At the beginning of each new round, all players should change seats and/or partners.
+If playing with three tables, the seating arrangement would change as follows:

 • The winning team at the head table (table #1) stays at the head table, but one of the players should move over a chair so they will have a different partner for the next round.